isovector/draconian-results/pho.md

 PHO order on restaurants, pubs and bars
 ------------------------------------------------------------

-In order to limit the spread of COVID-19, people should only be visiting restaurants with their household.
+In order to limit the spread of COVID-19, people should only be dining at restaurants with their household.
 For people who live alone, this should be with a maximum of two people they regularly interact with (core bubble).

 You must [wear a mask when not at a table].
 Events are no longer allowed.